KxSystems/docs/docs/interfaces/q-server-for-odbc3.md

 ODBC implementations provide a tracing capability to log interactions with an ODBC driver.
 This can aid in diagnosing any issues.
 Tracing can have a detremental effect to ODBC performance.

 This is a feature of the ODBC system, and not a feature unique to the kdb+ driver.
-Associated documentation, features and troubleshooting can be found online for your OS.
+Associated documentation, features, and troubleshooting can be found online for your OS.

 !!! warn "Connection details can be logged, therefore the log file should be stored in a private location"